davidguzmanr/davidguzmanr.github.io/_portfolio/portfolio-4.md

 examination, where radiologists take and analyze chest radiography images (for example, CXR chest radiograph or CT scan) to look for visual indicators associated with COVID-19.

-We used a pre-trained model called [MobileNetV2](https://keras.io/api/applications/mobilenet/#mobilenetv2-function) and *data augmentation*, as the original dataset [COVID-19 CT segmentation dataset ](http://medicalsegmentation.com/covid19/) is very small.
+We used a pre-trained [MobileNetV2](https://keras.io/api/applications/mobilenet/#mobilenetv2-function) and *data augmentation*, as the original dataset [COVID-19 CT segmentation dataset ](http://medicalsegmentation.com/covid19/) is very small.
 We also used *bagging* to see if we could improve the performance of the model.